Sumaya-Ali/Docker-Commands/README.md

 docker start [container name or container id]
 ============================================
 ### 11 to create a container from an image
-docker run --name [container name] -p [host port: docker image internal port] -d --rm [docker image name or docker image id]:[tag name]
+docker run --name [container name] -p [host port: docker image internal port] -d --rm -v [absulot path code folder:docker file folder ] [docker image name or docker image id]:[tag name]
 -- name ==> the name of the container
 -p ==> to define port if it was a web application
--d ==> undetached to avoid locking the console after running the container but that bot necessarily --rm ==> optional to remove the container after stopping it [tag name] ==> image tag (version)- not necessary by default ==> latest
+-d ==> undetached to avoid locking the console after running the container but that bot necessarily --rm ==> optional to remove the container after stopping it -v ==> optional to create volume (connect code folder with docker image folder so the changes reflect immediately after restarting the container - but we still have to build the image if we want to share it -  this solution mint just for development purposes)
+ex: C:\Users\Toshiba\hello-docker\api:/app
+[tag name] ==> image tag (version)- not necessary by default ==> latest
 ============================================
 ### 12 to remove container